rindPHI/GrammarGraph/DEMO/DEMO.md

 graph.to_dot()
 ```

 ![svg](output_5_0.svg)

+## Sub Graphs

 We can create and visualize sub graphs:

 ```python
 graph.subgraph("<letters>").to_dot()
 ```

 ![svg](output_7_0.svg)

-We can also check whether a subgraph is a tree structure (and can thus, e.g., be trivially
+We can also check whether a subgraph is a tree structure (and can thus, e.g., be trivially converted to a regular
-converted to a regular expression), or whether a node is reachable from another one:
+expression), or whether a node is reachable from another one:

 ```python
 graph.subgraph("<letter>").is_tree()
 ```

     True

 ```python
 graph.subgraph("<letters>").is_tree()
 ```

     False

 ```python
 letters = graph.get_node("<letters>")
 letters.reachable(letters)
 ```

     True

 You can also create a sub grammar from a sub graph.

 ```python
 graph.subgraph("<letters>").to_grammar()
 ```

     {'<start>': ['<letters>'],
      '<letters>': ['<letter><letters>', '<letter>'],
      '<letter>': ['a', 'b', 'c', '1', '2', '3']}

+## Search, Filtering, Shortest Paths

-GrammarGraph features implementations of breadth-first search, filtering, and shortest path
+GrammarGraph features implementations of breadth-first search, filtering, and shortest path discovery (based on
-discovery (based on Dijkstra's algorithm with Fibonacci heaps).
-This can, e.g., be used to
+Dijkstra's algorithm with Fibonacci heaps).
+This can, e.g., be used to embed a subtree into a bigger context.
+For
-embed a subtree into a bigger context.
-For instance, the shortest path from `<items>` to `<letter>` is:
+instance, the shortest path from `<items>` to `<letter>` is:

 ```python
 [node.symbol for node in graph.shortest_path(graph.get_node("<items>"), graph.get_node("<letter>"))]
 ```

     ['<items>', '<item>', '<letters>', '<letter>']

 Let us assume we have CSV item `"abc"` from which we want to create a (random) CSV file.
-We can accomplish
+We can accomplish this by
-this by finding the shortest path from `<start>` to `<item>` and follow this path, choosing an appropriate
+finding the shortest path from `<start>` to `<item>` and follow this path, choosing an appropriate grammar production
-grammar production rule along the way.
+rule along the way.

 ```python
 from fuzzingbook.Grammars import unreachable_nonterminals, is_nonterminal